flatpak/xdg-desktop-portal-gtk/README.md

 ## Building xdg-desktop-portal-gtk

-xdg-desktop-portal-gtk depends on xdg-desktop-portal, Flatpak and GTK+.
+xdg-desktop-portal-gtk depends on xdg-desktop-portal and GTK+.